kaif21-cmd/JS_/Day16/Day16.md

  # For Each Methord In js
-//We use forEach when we like to iterate through an array of items.
+We use forEach when we like to iterate through an array of items.
 The forEach is a higher-order function and it takes call-back as a parameter.
 The forEach method is used only with array and we use forEach

 ```jsx
 const countries = ['Finland', 'Estonia', 'Sweden', 'Norway']